jepusto/scdhlm/README.md

 scdhlm
 ======

-An R package implementing the methods in Hedges, Pustejovsky, &amp; Shadish (2012, 2013).
+An R package implementing the methods in Pustejovsky, Hedges, &amp; Shadish (2013) and Hedges, Pustejovsky, &amp; Shadish (2012, 2013).